Click OK to log in and restart your reservation.

 You can book awards from 331 days up to 2 hours before departure, but it's best to make your award reservation as soon as possible.
 There's no award processing fee if you make your reservation at least 21 days in advance or are an elite status member.

 When you cancel your reservation, you can reinstate the miles to your account (a reinstatement fee may apply).
+For tickets booked on or after November 1, 2018, you can reinstate the miles to your account (a reinstatement fee may apply) for reservations canceled prior to departure.
 Or you can have the ticket changed for travel on a different date and eligible flight as long as the ticket is still valid (a change fee may apply).

 All travel on an award ticket must be completed within one year from the date it's issued.